bufferapp/diggdigg/digg-digg/readme.txt

 == Changelog ==

+= Digg Digg v5.2.9 - 21/06/2012 =
+* Fixed: Pinterest button selects full image rather than thumbnail.
+* New: If post thumbnails aren't used Digg Digg will select the first image attached to a post.

 = Digg Digg v5.2.8 - 19/06/2012 =
 * Fixed: Issue with LinkedIn not displaying when using Manual Display.
 * Fixed: Issue with Buffer button adding two @ symbols in front of username.